uber/Cadence-Docs/src/docs/02-concepts/04-queries.md

 :query:Query: callbacks must be read-only not mutating the :workflow: state in any way.
 The other limitation is that the :query: callback cannot contain any blocking code.
 Both above limitations rule out ability to invoke :activity:activities: from the :query: handlers.

 Cadence team is currently working on implementing _update_ feature that would be similar to :query: in the way it is invoked, but would support :workflow: state mutation and :local_activity: invocations.
+From user's point of view, _update_ is similar to signal + strong consistent query, but implemented in a much less expensive way in Cadence.

 ## Stack Trace Query